247 Solitaire title image

 Chess - Available on a variety of free online platforms where you can challenge both computer players and real people, playing Chess can result in better brain function, improved memory and cognitive abilities, strategic thinking, and increased attention spans.

-Portal and Portal 2 - Valve’s series of acclaimed first person platfomer are among the most influential games in video games history.
+Portal and Portal 2 - Valve’s series of acclaimed first-person platformer games, Portal and Portal 2, are among the most influential games in video games history.
 Equipped with a portal gun, the player must navigate a series of devious levels that appear impossible until you realize they just need a little manipulation.

 Lumosity - Designed and tested by scientists, Lumosity offers games that focus on improving memory, processing speed, and problem-solving skills.
 A free account allows you to play three games a day, but it will cost about twelve dollars a month for the full package of games and features.
 It’s available on Apple and Android.